-- Jobs and Livelihoods - Ensure that women are included in all cash-based intervention strategies in a manner that are gender transformative and will not heighten their exposure to the risk of GBV. - Provide services to assist with the care-duties which may impede women's ability to work. - Where feasible, remove any legal restrictions that impede women's access to legal formal employment - including recognition or fast-tracked conversion of educational and professional qualifications.
+Jobs and Livelihoods

+- Ensure that women are included in all cash-based intervention strategies in a manner that are gender transformative and will not heighten their exposure to the risk of GBV. - Identify sustainable and appropriate livelihood opportunities for women that are feasible and viable.
+Consult with women and girls to determine the type of marketable skills they would like to acquire.
+Provide women with the necessary skills training to access such opportunities. - o Provide services to assist with the care-duties which may impede women's ability to work. - Where feasible, remove any legal restrictions that impede women's access to legal formal employment - including recognition or fast-tracked conversion of educational and professional qualifications.

-• Health
+Health

+o Provide sexual and reproductive health services and rights education for adults

+Gender

-- o Provide sexual and reproductive health services and rights education for adults - Gender - Needs to include language on ensuring that women and girls are treated as individuals registration, identification, accessing durable solutions, return etc - rather than through association with males that they are connected to (e.g. husband, father etc) - Accommodation, energy, and natural resource management - Accommodation is a crucial aspect for all displaced people and would warrant wider consideration in the GCR.
-The type, location and set up of accommodation can have a multifaceted impact on the protection and prospects of women and girls in particular. - Access, collection, use, types of energy in the household is often an issue that also has a multifaceted impact on the lives of women and girls, including time burden, health and protection. - As such, any discussion or consideration on accommodation and energy must include consultation with women. - Civil Registries - Recognition of identity must be provided for all people on an individual basis, including women and girls, who must not only be identified through association with male relatives (father, husband etc). - $\circ$ $\;$ Any technological solutions must be all inclusive for women, girls, men and boys. - Women and girls should be assisted to obtain their own essential documentation to establish their identification and legal ownership of assets - birth certificates, marriage certificates, land-deeds, passports etc. - Statelessness - With twenty six countries still preventing mothers from passing their nationality to their children, this remains a leading cause of intergenerational statelessness, contributing to the 10 million stateless worldwide.
-For those permanently or long-term displaced, this needs to be addressed to facilitate inclusive durable solutions. - Tolerance and Peaceful Co-Existence - Engagement of women should also be included.
+Needs to include language on ensuring that women and girls are treated as individuals - registration, identification, accessing durable solutions, return etc - rather than through association with males that they are connected to (e.g. husband, father etc)

+Accommodation, energy, and natural resource management

+- Accommodation is a crucial aspect for all displaced people and would warrant wider consideration in the GCR.
+The type, location and set up of accommodation can have a multifaceted impact on the protection and prospects of women and girls in particular. - Access, collection, use, types of energy in the household is often an issue that also has a multifaceted impact on the lives of women and girls, including time burden, health and protection. - As such, any discussion or consideration on accommodation and energy must include consultation with women.

+Civil Registries

+- Recognition of identity must be provided for all people on an individual basis, including women and girls, who must not only be identified through association with male relatives (father, husband etc). - o Any technological solutions must be all inclusive for women, girls, men and boys. - Women and girls should be assisted to obtain their own essential documentation to establish their identification and legal ownership of assets - birth certificates, marriage certificates, land-deeds, passports etc.

+Statelessness

+With twenty six countries still preventing mothers from passing their nationality to their children, this remains a leading cause of intergenerational statelessness, contributing to the 10 million stateless worldwide.
+For those permanently or long-term displaced, this needs to be addressed to facilitate inclusive durable solutions.

-Programme of Action - Solutions (III B3)
+Agenda Item 5 - Programme of Action - Solutions (III B3)

-• Rights and information
+Rights and information